 Breastfeeding support is offered during your hospital stay, and is also available on an outpatient basis.
 Our goal is to help you gain confidence in feeding your baby through education and assistance with breastfeeding.
-In an effort to further support you with a healthy start for you and your baby, Summa Akron City Hospital is pursuing a "Baby Friendly Hospital" designation.
+Summa Akron City Hospital is the first and only hospital in Summit County to receive the Baby-Friendly® designation.
 This is an international award given to hospitals that achieve the Ten Steps to Successful Breastfeeding.
 Read more about this initiative.

 Choosing the Right Breastfeeding Alternatives

 Bottle-feeding.
 If you decide not to breastfeed, or are unable to breastfeed, commercial iron-fortified formulas can provide adequate nutrition for your infant.
 Infant formulas contain adequate amounts of protein, calories, fat, vitamins and minerals for growth.
 However, formula does not contain the immune factors present in breast milk, which can help prevent infections.
 Offer cow's milk-based formula with iron as a first choice of formula if not breastfeeding.